 Angels, Buckets and Bells is based around the work of two local artists, Felicity Cormack and Judy Thomson who have been drawing and painting the St. Mary’s Lydiard Tregoze Conservation Project and the life of the church during the course of 2019.

-For more information about the project, opening times from April 2020, events, education and volunteering opportunities visit the St. Mary’s conservation website.
+For more information about the project, events, education and volunteering opportunities visit the St. Mary’s conservation website.